 Grandview Campground, Inyo County

 It's not easy to find a higher spot in the high desert than this favorite among Southern California astronomers, at 8,500 feet in the pinyon juniper forested slopes of the White Mountains, well into the Inyo National Forest.
 Just 20 miles of paved road from the thriving metropolis of Big Pine gets you out of much of the pesky atmosphere and away from the night lighting in the Owens Valley.
 Because it's so popular with the stargazing set, the Forest Service asks campers to keep their ambient lighting to a minimum.
 The result?
 A nearly unimpeded view of the night sky, with the High Sierra's peaks less than 20 miles across the valley below.
 The Forest Service asks for a $5 donation per night of camping.
 (We've paid five times that much for less-inspiring places to sleep.)
-Sites are first come, first served, and keep in mind two very important details: 1) you'll have to bring water, because the campground doesn't have any, and 2) this spot is at 8,500 feet and well to the north of much of the desert, so count on winter storms closing it.
+Sites are first-come, first-served.
+Register for an open site when you arrive.
+Keep in mind two very important details: 1) you'll have to bring water, because the campground doesn't have any, and 2) this spot is at 8,500 feet and well to the north of much of the desert, so count on winter storms closing it.

 Bridgeport, Mono County